 Join us for in-person services.

-Our in-person services will be Rite II with Eucharist offered in one kind (wafer only) and socially-distanced.
+Unless otherwise stated, our in-person services will be Rite II with Eucharist offered in one kind (wafer only) and socially-distanced.
+Special services may be modified.

 Pre-registration is required.
 Tickets are free.
+You only need one ticket for each household/family group.
 When registering please indicate the number in your party, your email address and phone so that we can reach you if the event details change.
 You don’t need to print or bring a ticket to the service.
 Ushers will have the registration list at the services.

 Recorded services will continue to be offered online so that those who are unwell or feel uncomfortable with attending in-person may stay healthy-at-home.